 When we talk of wardrobe essentials we’re generally speaking of the most basic pieces that glue your outfits together.
 These are the items you have to have in your closet or dresser in order to wear the trendier or more individualistic pieces you love.

 But while these pieces can be basic, they don’t have to be boring.
-In this recent post I talked about how to select the most stylish wardrobe essentials in order to create truly interesting and unique outfits from your closet.
+In this post I talked about how to select the most stylish wardrobe essentials in order to create truly interesting and unique outfits from your closet.

-Spring 2020 Wardrobe Essentials
+Spring 2022 Wardrobe Essentials

 Spring calls for us to lighten up.
 It’s a great time to try jeans and pants in trending colors, lighter denims, lightweight fabrics, white and fresh prints.
 Depending on your style preference you might need to refresh your wardrobe with one or more of the following.